jbutterwick/jbutterwick/README.md

 ### Hi there 👋

 I'm an experienced software and machine learning engineer.
-I have experience with fullstack development, data engineering & machine learning on highly compliant applications.
+I have experience writing scalable and secure web applications.

-I spend my free time thinking about food security and regional crop adaptability.
+My free time is spent mostly writing code and gardening.
+I also think and write about food security and regional crop adaptability.

 I post cool stuff to https://butterwick.tech sometimes